- MySQLi Tutorial

 CREATE TABLE person_tbl ( first_name CHAR(20) NOT NULL, last_name CHAR(20) NOT NULL, sex CHAR(10), PRIMARY KEY (last_name, first_name) );

 The presence of a unique index in a table normally causes an error to occur if you insert a record into the table that duplicates an existing record in the column or columns that define the index.

 Use INSERT IGNORE rather than INSERT.
-If a record doesn't duplicate an existing record, MySQLi inserts it as usual.
-If the record is a duplicate, the IGNORE keyword tells MySQLi to discard it silently without generating an error.
+If a record doesn't duplicate an existing record, MySQL inserts it as usual.
+If the record is a duplicate, the IGNORE keyword tells MySQL to discard it silently without generating an error.

 Following example does not error out and same time it will not insert duplicate records.

 mysql> INSERT IGNORE INTO person_tbl (last_name, first_name) → VALUES( 'Jay', 'Thomas'); Query OK, 1 row affected (0.00 sec) mysql> INSERT IGNORE INTO person_tbl (last_name, first_name) → VALUES( 'Jay', 'Thomas'); Query OK, 0 rows affected (0.00 sec)

 Use REPLACE rather than INSERT.
 If the record is new, it's inserted just as with INSERT.
 If it's a duplicate, the new record replaces the old one −